Mont-Saint-Michel Abbey: Becoming a monument historique and World Heritage Site

-The prison was finally closed in 1863 and the abbey was rented by the bishop of Coutances starting that same year, until it was declared a monument historique in 1874.
+It has been a monument historique since 1862 and the abbey was rented by the bishop of Coutances in 1863 when the prison closed.

 In 1835, Viollet-le-Duc visited the Mont and later his students, Paul Gout and Édouard Corroyer (the famous Mère Poulard was his maid), were commissioned to restore it.
 Urgent work to consolidate and restore the abbey was conducted by Édouard Corroyer.
 In 1896, a neogothic spire, rising 170 meters above the sea level, was added.

 The archangel Saint Michel at the top of the spire (completed in 1898) was started in 1895 by the sculptor Emmanuel Frémiet at the "ateliers Monduit" that previously did some work for Viollet-le-Duc.

 In 1898, during an excavation under the floor of the church, Paul Gout discovered the Notre-Dame-Sous-Terre.
 It was completely excavated in 1959, after architect Yves-Marie Froidevaux had a concrete beam installed.

 In World War II, the abbey and its surrounding area came under German occupation starting on June 20, 1940.
 A cable car facility was installed but the abbey was otherwise kept intact, with the German Armistice Commission recognizing Mont-Saint-Michel's historical significance.
 During the German retreat after D-Day in 1944, no attempt was made to defend the area, which was clear by July 31.

 Mont Saint Michel as a whole and its bay were added to the UNESCO list of World Heritage Sites in 1979, and it was listed with criteria such as cultural, historical, and architectural significance, as well as human-created and natural beauty.
+It is managed by the Centre des monuments nationaux.